With Litium 8 we introduce a new way to extend the Litium platform. Add-ons will be able to run as separate applications, called Litium apps.

 CERT_PWD=SuperSecretPassword

 Create a new empty file with the name "docker-compose.yaml", skip if the file already exists.
-From the Litium App-specific pages that exist in the menu, you can find the docker-compose template that is needed for the respective app.
-Copy the docker-compose template and merge that content with your customer-specific docker-compose.yaml file.
+From the Litium App-specific pages that exist in the menu, you can find the Docker Compose template that is needed for the respective app.
+Copy the Docker Compose template and merge that content with your customer-specific Docker Compose.yaml file.
 Remember to replace the information in the template that is relevant for each app.

 Start the Litium apps with the following command